sniok/blog/content/blog/reasonml-by-example/index.md

 I really want to share with you about this magnificent language [ReasonML](https://reasonml.github.io/).

-Before we start let me tell you that this is a gentle introduction for people mainly coming from javascript beackground (like me).
+Before we start let me tell you that this is a gentle introduction for people mainly coming from javascript background (like me).
 I'm by no means an expert in reason or functional programming and if you are serious about learning reason you should checkout out (after reading this post of course) [official documentation](https://reasonml.github.io/docs/en/what-and-why) and [awesome book by Dr Axel Rauschmayer](http://reasonmlhub.com/exploring-reasonml/toc.html).

 ## Intro